daovincent/Advanced-Algorithm-Cookbook/dynamic_programming.md

 # Bottom-up approach (also known as tabulation)

 Bottom-up approach (or tabulation) we iteratively compute the solution of the subproblems from the smallest one to the largest one.
-In other words, in a recursive algorithm we identify the smallest recursion pattern , and we iterate on it indefinitely.
+In other words, in a recursive algorithm we identify the smallest recursion pattern, and we iterate on it indefinitely.

 ## Bottom-up approach with Fibonnaci
 It is doable when we easily know which computations are required.
 So with Fibonacci, it is straightforward :